 Each painting begins with what Simonsen feels is the most important part of his process, freehand drawings which he works and reworks.
 “The attraction to drawing stems from the directness of the mark making process and the simple, yet magical way lines on a surface create shapes and forms.”
 Creating the work is an organic process itself; the elements and materials ‘grow’ onto the canvas by splashing, pouring and brushing the paint in layers.
 Nothing is erased and the fine monochrome lines of graphite from the original drawing contrast with with the bolder hues and textures of the oils.
 This visible history is important, as Simonsen feels it gives the painting a sense of having occupied a period in time.

 Born in Denmark in 1974, Simonsen studied art in his native country before spending two years studying in New York and then at Exeter College of Art and Design.
-He has exhibited his work in group shows throughout the UK, in America and in his native Denmark, and has shown his work alongside Dan Baldwin and Antony Micallef, who he once shared a studio with in Brighton after they studied their degree course together in Exeter.
-Simonsen was recently invited to create a piece for a museum in Belgium’s permanent collection.
-Other artists invited included Carl Andre, George Baselitz, Derek Boshier, Anthony Gormley, Claes Oldenburg and Gerard Richter.
+He has exhibited his work in group shows throughout the UK, in America and in his native Denmark.
+He has shown his work alongside his collage peers Dan Baldwin and Antony Micallef.
+He was invited along with artists such as Carl Andre, Anthony Gormley and Gerard Richter to create a unique piece for the permanent collection of SONS museum in Belgium’s.
 He currently lives and works in Berlin, Germany.